Palace of Moncloa: General Commission Room

-Spokesperson Building
+Press Building

-It was built in 1950 as another branch of the Ministry of Agriculture, formerly the laboratory where the seeds were analyzed.
-When the government's headquarters were moved to Moncloa, it went on to house the Information Office.
-Between 1988 and 1993 and between 2000 and 2002, the building was the headquarters of a ministerial department when the Office was elevated to the rank of Ministry.
+It was built in 1950 as another branch of the Ministry of Agriculture, formerly the laboratory where seeds were analyzed.
+When the government's headquarters were moved to Moncloa, it housed the Information Office.
+Between 1988 and 1993, and between 2000 and 2002, the building was the headquarters of a ministerial department when the Information Office was elevated to the rank of a Ministry.

-Currently the building houses the Secretariat of State for Press.
-Among its rooms it has the Press Room, where the journalists have their own place to work and the Press Centre, where the spokesperson and other ministers hold the press briefing after the Council of Ministers meetings.
+Currently, the building houses the Secretariat of State for Press.
+Among its rooms are the Press Room, where journalists have their own place to work, and the Press Centre, where the Spokesperson and other ministers hold the press briefing after meetings of the Council of Ministers.

 Other buildings

-The whole complex is composed of 16 buildings where the different services of the Prime Minister's Office are distributed such as security, protocol, health service, etc.
+The whole complex is composed of 16 buildings where the different services of the Prime Minister's Office are distributed, such as security, protocol, health service, etc.

 Prime Minister's Office

 The Prime Minister's Office lies within the Moncloa Palace.
 It is staffed by a mix of career Civil Servants and Advisers.
-The highest ranking of the Office is the Chief of Staff which is a political appointment on which the rest of the Office officials depend.
+The highest ranking of the Office is the Chief of Staff, which is a political appointment on which the rest of the Office officials depend.